rphair/frankenwallet/docs/usage/will-testament.md

 ➤ All it takes is a spark to wipe out a **memory stick**{: .text-red-300 }, and your legacy along with it.
 The [failure modes of flash drives](https://en.wikipedia.org/wiki/USB_flash_drive#Failures){: .text-red-300 } statistically create too much opportunity for either a manufacturing defect or prior degradation from read/write cycles to cause a failure when your document is needed the most.

 ➤ The author's choice would be **optical media**{: .text-green-200 }, especially a **CD**{: .text-green-200 } which has a much better statistical failure immunity and life expectancy: with much greater *scratch resistance* than a **DVD**{: .text-red-300 }.
-You can also easily make multiple copies of the CD and leave them in different places if concerned about loss: or even to designate a "backup" executor.
+You can also easily make multiple copies of the CD and leave them in different places if concerned about loss: including with other people, to ensure at least one copy is available for your executor when the time comes.

 ➤ Don't use a **rewritable disc**{: .text-red-300 }: these are weaker in both physical and logical structure.